exiftool-rb/exiftool.rb/README.md

 * GPS latitude and longitude are rendered as signed floats, where north and east are positive, and west and south are negative.
-* Values like shutter speed and exposure time are rendered as Rationals, which lets the caller show them as fractions (1/250) or as comparable.
+* Values like shutter speed and exposure time are rendered as Rationals, which lets the caller show them as fractions (1/250) or as comparable numeric instances.
 * String values like "interop" and "serial number" are kept as strings (which preserves zero prefixes)